 At Hammersmith the Hammersmith & City (and Circle) Line trains use the former Metropolitan Railway station which remains largely as built in 1868.
 A short walk away across some busy roads is the former District Railway station which nowadays is used by District & Piccadilly Line trains and has been modernised with its main entrance now inside a shopping centre.

 West London: Between Paddington and Royal Oak the line runs alongside the northern side of the mainline railway, and between Royal Oak and Westbourne Park the Underground trains use a dive-under to swap between the northern and southern side of the mainline trains.
-Royal Oak is a good location for watching passing mainline trains, including the Heathrow Express, local diesel trains to Reading and InterCity 125 High Speed Trains to Bristol, South Wales, Devon, Cornwall etc. However, because you will be looking south it will often be easier to photograph the trains when the weather is cloudy.
+Royal Oak is a good location for watching passing mainline trains, including InterCity 125 High Speed Trains and InterCity Express Trains to Bristol, South Wales, Devon, Cornwall etc., outer suburban / regional diesel and electric trains, TFL Rail and Heathrow Express trains.
+However, because you will be looking south it will often be easier to photograph the trains when the weather is cloudy.

 The section Westbourne Park - Hammersmith is on a brick arch viaduct which in 1864 was built by the Great Western Railway's (GWR) and served by its broad-gauge trains - these had tracks which were 7 ft 0¼ in [2140 mm] apart).
 Originally there were only a few stations, with more opening over a number of years.